 But here I was, in Barcelona 2015, pretty much the hipster capital of the world, being offered a welcoming hand back to my nerdy past.
-Maybe it was because I’d already travelled across half the world by now; maybe it was because at 38, I was (pretty much) done with sleepless nights followed by painful hungover days; maybe it was because the sheer awesomeness of Game of Thrones had restored my faith in the genre of fantasy, and shown me a fresh potential in it, that went far beyond cheesy battles of good and evil; maybe it was none of the above, but just pure coincidence… but I took the hand (of destiny?) and shook it firmly.
+Maybe it was because I’d already travelled across half the world by now; maybe it was because at 38, I was (pretty much) done with sleepless nights followed by painful hungover days; maybe it was because the sheer awesomeness of Game of Thrones had restored my faith in the genre of fantasy, and shown me a fresh potential in it, that went far beyond cheesy battles of good and evil; maybe it was none of the above, but just pure coincidence… but I took the hand and shook it firmly.
 The die was cast.

 I must confess I was more than a little nervous about playing again.
 Wouldn’t it just be too naff?
 Would going back defile the fond memories I had of playing for nearly a decade from the late 80s to the mid 90s?
 Haven’t I got something better to do on a Sunday afternoon?
 Such thinking caused me to turn down the first invitation that came my way, especially as it was summer by now in Barcelona and beach volleyball season was in full swing.
 But when the second one came on a cold day in autumn I thought what the hell and turned up at my friend’s house unsure of what to expect.
-I was plunged into the adventure as a pretty kick ass half-elven archer (in fact, unbeknownst to any but the DM, I was a Rogue Assassin in disguise, sent to spy on my fellow players!) and I was more or less hooked.
+I was plunged into the adventure as a pretty kick ass half-elven archer (in fact, unbeknownst to any but the DM, I was the classic ‘rogue assassin in disguise’, sent to spy on my fellow players) and I was more or less hooked.
 A year or so later and Xenia “Night Sting” Zanetti of the White Scorpions Assassin’s Guild is still going strong (she has devoted much of her development to the arcane arts, making her a yet more formidable force) and I’ve also created my own campaign for the same group of friends in which I am the Dungeon Master, and I am now in the process of creating another.
 Yes Dungeons & Dragons is almost as much part of my life now as it was back in those giddy days as a first grader when we’d gather in the school cloakroom to roll dice and escape a reality of tedious assemblies, double maths classes and never-ending homework assignments.

 So I’m back playing D&D… but why write a blog about it?